ansleybrown1337/runoff-mcmc/CONTRIBUTING.md

 ## Thank You!

 Once again, thank you for your contributions.
-Your efforts will help improve the Water Quality Data Format Converter and make it a valuable resource for the community.
+Your efforts will help improve the Water Quality Analysis Using MCMC and make it a valuable resource for the community.